 The trading price of our ADSs has been and is likely to continue to be volatile and could fluctuate widely in response to a variety of factors, many of which are beyond our control.
 The trading price of our shares, likewise, can be volatile for similar or different reasons.
-For example, the trading prices of our ADSs ranged from US\$53.09 to US\$108.77 per ADS in 2022 and the trading prices of our adding shares ranged from HK\$84.05 to HK\$173.00 per ordinary share in 2022.
+For example, the trading prices of our ADSs ranged from US\$75.38 to US\$118.90 per ADS in 2023 and the trading prices of our ordinary shares ranged from HK\$111.6 to HK\$185.7 per ordinary share in 2023.
 In addition, the performance and fluctuation of the market prices of other companies with business operations located mainly in China, especially internet and technology companies that have listed their securities in Hong Kong and/or the United States, may affect the overall investor attitude towards Chinese public companies.
-The securities of some of these companies have experienced and may continue to experience significant volatility, resulting from, among other things, underperformance and deteriorating financial results, adversely and materially affected, regardless of our shares and/or ADSs may be adversely and materially affected, regardless of our actual operation performance.
+The securities of some of these companies have experienced and may continue to experience significant volatility, resulting from, among other things, underperformance and deteriorating financial results, negative news or perceptions about inadequate corporate governance practices, and fraudulent behaviors of such companies.
+Consequently, the trading performance of our shares and/or ADSs may be adversely and materially affected, regardless of our actual operation performance.